No Man’s Land.

 - A grass mound which refers to the Butte de Warlencourt an ancient burial mound held for most of the war by the Germans and which came to be seen as a symbol by the allied forces of the menace of the Germans.

 - A water basin which represents the many deep circular mine craters which lie all over the Western Front and which now have become peaceful havens for plants and wildlife.

-- An area of mixed native and ornamental planting amongst limestone setts which represents the villages and towns which were destroyed or badly damaged during the conflict.
+- An area of mixed native and ornamental planting amongst limestone setts which represent the villages and towns that were destroyed or badly damaged during the conflict.
 This lost gardens area reminds us of the private gardens of the people living in those communities.

 - An excavated area below ground and a number of grass mounds which remind us of the trench and tunnel networks which ran through the area and which can still be detected today.

 - A long polished concrete wall along one boundary which references the many fortifications and pillboxes still found along the Western Front.
 The central plinth has a long slit which reminds us of the firing and viewing platforms in the trenches.